 - Set goals for your family's future and find ways to help you reach them

-Nurse-Family Partnership (NFP) is an evidence-based community health program that helps transform the lives of vulnerable mothers pregnant with their first child.
-Each mother served by NFP is partnered with a registered nurse early in her pregnancy and receives ongoing nurse home visits that continue through her child's second birthday.
+Nurse-Family Partnership (NFP) is an evidence-based community health program that helps transform the lives of people pregnant with their first child.
+Each client served by NFP is partnered with a registered nurse early in their pregnancy and receives ongoing nurse home visits that continue through their child's second birthday.

-- Learn more about the benefits of NFP for first-time mothers.
+- Learn more about the benefits of NFP for first-time parents

 - Kent: South King County, 206-296-3300

-- 48 percent reduction in child abuse and neglect
+- 48% reduction in child abuse and neglect

-- 56 percent reduction in emergency room visits for accidents and poisonings
+- 56% reduction in emergency room visits for accidents and poisonings

-- 59 percent reduction in arrests at child age 15
+- 59% reduction in arrests at child age 15

-- 67 percent reduction in behavioral and intellectual problems at child age six
+- 67% reduction in behavioral and intellectual problems at child age six

-- 72 percent fewer convictions of mothers at child age 15
+- 72% fewer convictions of mothers at child age 15

-- Nurse-Family Partnership focuses on first-time mothers.
-It is during a first pregnancy that the best chance exists to promote and teach positive health and development behaviors between a mother and her baby.
+- Nurse-Family Partnership focuses on first-time parents.
+It is during a first pregnancy that the best chance exists to promote and teach positive health and development behaviors between a parent and their baby.

-- The Nurse-Family Partnership program is delivered by registered nurses who are perceived as trusted and competent professionals, fostering a powerful bond between nurse and mother.
+- The Nurse-Family Partnership program is delivered by registered nurses who are perceived as trusted and competent professionals, fostering a powerful bond between nurse and client.

 - Nurse-Family Partnership has sufficient duration.
-Typically, a client begins to work with her nurse home visitor during her first or second trimester and continues through the child's second birthday.
-This early intervention during pregnancy allows for any critical behavioral changes needed to improve the health of the mother and child.
+Typically, a client begins to work with their nurse home visitor during their first or second trimester and continues through the child's second birthday.
+This early intervention during pregnancy allows for any critical behavioral changes needed to improve the health of the parent and child.